shivashant25/Sentinel-with-XDR/labguide/part-01/lab14.md

 ## Part:1 Lab 14 - Using Sentinel Training Lab

 ## Lab scenario
-In this lab you will walk through the process of creating an  Microsoft Sentinel instance.
-You will also set up the permissions to ensure access to the resources that will get deployed to support  Microsoft Sentinel.
-Once this basic setup is done you will walk through the steps for connecting Microsoft Sentinel to your data sources, set up a workbook, and do a brief walk-through of some of key capabilities available in Microsoft Sentinel.
+In this lab you will walk through the process of creating an  Microsoft Sentinel Training Lab Solution.

 ## Lab objectives (Duration: 60 minutes)